Machinery of government

 The machinery of government (sometimes abbreviated as MoG) is the interconnected structures and processes of government, such as the functions and accountability of departments in the executive branch of government.
 The term is used particularly in the context of changes to established systems of public administration where different elements of machinery are created.

-The phrase 'machinery of government' was thought to have been first used by author Stuart Mill J.S in Considerations on Representative Government (1861).
-It was notably used to a public audience by U.S. President Franklin D. Roosevelt in a radio broadcast in 1934, commenting on the role of the National Recovery Administration (NRA) in delivering the New Deal.
+The phrase 'machinery of government' was thought to have been first used by author John Stuart Mill in Considerations on Representative Government (1861).
+It was notably used to a public audience by US President Franklin D. Roosevelt in a radio broadcast in 1934, commenting on the role of the National Recovery Administration (NRA) in delivering the New Deal.
 A number of national governments, including those of Australia, Canada, South Africa, and the United Kingdom, have adopted the term in official usage.

 Australia

 In Australia, the terms 'machinery of government changes' and 'administrative re-arrangements' are interchangeable and are used to refer to the changes to the structure of government and the allocation of government functions between departments and ministers.

 Machinery of government changes may occur at any time, however the most significant changes generally occur immediately following an election.
 There is usually very little consultation or discussion prior to machinery of government changes in Australia, especially those following elections.

 The Commonwealth Government and some state and territory governments use Administrative Arrangements Orders (also called AAOs) as legal instruments as a primary method to make machinery of government changes.